NSU-SU19CSE434S01/SU19CSE434_MdNurHossainBhuiyan/Project02/Readme.md

-**Introduction:**
+##Introduction:

-IN this project I tested different feature of the website  https://www.phptravels.net using selenium library.
+In this project I tested different feature of the website  https://www.phptravels.net using selenium library.

-**Description**
+##Description

 From phptravel website I tested different features:
--Login
+**Login
 -Signup
 -Search
 -DatePicker